jwilson780/CtCI/README.md

 The directory structure will be as follows:

 ## Chapter x Topic
-### ProblemX.language
+### ChapterXProblemX.language
 Each problem gets its own language file.
+Some problems may require a separate directory.

 ## Data Structures
 This directory will house all data structures needed to complete the problems.